Dual curvature measures for log-concave functions: Log-concave functions and their total variation

 This completes the proof. \end{proof}

-{ We remark here that the hypothesis \eqref{eq 400} in Theorem \ref{theorem delta layer cake} (and consequently in Theorem \ref{theorem 31}) is not sharp.
-In particular, we show that if the level sets of $f$ near the origin are \emph{uniformly} in ``good shape'', then Theorem \ref{theorem delta layer cake} still holds.
+{ We remark here that the hypothesis \eqref{eq 400} in Theorem \ref{theorem delta layer cake} (and consequently \eqref{eq 400bb} in Theorem \ref{theorem 31}) is not the best hypothesis.
+In particular, we show that if the level sets of $f$ near the origin are \emph{uniformly} in ``good shape'', then Theorem \ref{theorem delta layer cake} still holds when $L\in \mathcal{K}_o^n$.

 For $K\in \mathcal{K}_o^n$, define

 and